AriaMoradi/antimicrox.github.io/src/index.md

 ---
 home: true
 heroImage: https://github.com/AntiMicroX/antimicrox/raw/master/src/images/antimicrox.png
-tagline: Graphical program used to map keyboard buttons and mouse controls to a gamepad.
+tagline: A graphical program used to map keyboard buttons and mouse controls to a gamepad.
 Useful for playing games with no gamepad support.
 actionText: Quick Start →
 actionLink: /guide/
 features: